Jan-NM/LAND/README.md

 The remaining columns can be filled with zeros.
 If the data does not contain any localization precision and z-position (i.e. 2D data), these columns should be also filled with zeros.

-## Contributing and Support
+## Contributing, Bug Reports and Feature Requests

 You are encouraged to contribute to this project.
-Feel free to open Issues for feature contributions or bug reports.
+Please use the [issue tracker on GitHub](https://github.com/Jan-NM/LAND/issues) to report bugs or to open feature requests.

 ## License